esammahdi/Processing/Terrain Generator/README.md

 Introduction
 ------------

-A simple procedual 3D terrain generator made using *[Processing Language](https://processing.org/)*, meant as a project for a Computer Graphics class.
+A simple procedural 3D terrain generator made using *[Processing Language](https://processing.org/)*, meant as a project for a Computer Graphics class.
 The initial goal was to learn how to turn a basic 2D grid into a moving 3D terrain, but it later evolved into displaying pictures and textures on the grid.

 The program offers a UI that allows the user to tweak various parameters such as the width/height of the grid, movement speed/direction ...etc.
-The changes are reflected in the rendered scene immediatlly.
+The changes are reflected in the rendered scene immediately.

-The program also demonstrates the importance of having a good organic noise generating algorithm, as the psuedo-random algorithm that comes with most programming languages just does not make it.
+The program also demonstrates the importance of having a good organic noise generating algorithm, as the pseudo-random algorithm that comes with most programming languages just does not make it.

 Installation
 ------------